hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 #### Writing CSV with Python

-Python users can use the `pandas` package when creating CSV model output files.
+This example uses the `pandas` package when creating CSV model output files.

 ```python
 import pandas as pd
 import os.path